 Children with strong bodies, fine-tuned motor skills and physical coordination developed through Karate classes will have improved general health, sports performance, as well as other physical activities such as dancing or bike riding.
-Our coordination and motor skills training will develop your child’s cardiovascular system, their muscular strength, and will create a general kind of body awareness which can only be gained from a whole body method of Martial Arts training.
+Our coordination and motor skills training will develop your child’s cardiovascular system, their muscular strength, and will create a general kind of body awareness that can only be gained from a whole-body method of Martial Arts training.
 At Atherstone Karate Club, your child will be more coordinated, less susceptible to injuries, and be much more aware of their body and how to use it correctly.

 Self-Esteem and Confidence Building

 Our classes improve children’s self-esteem through consistent positive verbal reinforcement.
 When children work to earn their next belt, not only are they learning the basic world-class defence, they are building self-esteem and learning to feel good about themselves.

 At Atherstone Karate Club, we talk with our students about home safety, traffic, fire safety, anti-drug, dangerous substances and strangers in an age-appropriate way.
 We can’t expect a six-year-old to understand the subtleties of stranger awareness but at this particular age, it is enough to teach them to stay by a parent’s side when out and not to wander off.
 As your child gets older they will learn the difference between meeting someone new when Mom or Dad is present and being approached by a stranger when they are alone.

 Nothing can take the place of the security in knowing that your child can defend themselves should the need ever arise and your own child’s self-confidence in knowing this themselves is immense.